-For LinnStrument or LinnStrument 128, I offer free shipping within the U.S., using UPS Ground service (1 to 6 days, depending on location).
-For international shipments, I charge a flat $100 for shipping to the countries shown below, using UPS Worldwide Expedited service (about a week).
+For LinnStrument or LinnStrument 128, I offer free shipping within the U.S. using UPS Ground service (1 to 6 days, depending on location).
+For international shipments, I charge free shipping to the countries shown below, using UPS Worldwide Expedited service (about a week).
 If you are not in one of the countries shown, contact me (Roger) with your address to learn the shipping cost.

 * China (See below for info about high import taxes and Customs difficulties.)

 * South Korea